2024 Irish general election: Aftermath

 The Labour Party increased its number of seats from six to 11.
 In a statement released after the election, Labour stated that it would only enter government with a "progressive, left-of-centre bloc with like-minded parties", as well as outlining their basic platform for negotiation.
 On 19 December, Labour stated that it would not join a coalition with Fianna Fáil and Fine Gael.
-Labour entered the Opposition after negotiations with Sinn Fein fell through.
+Labour entered the Opposition after negotiations with Sinn Féin fell through.

 On 17 December, Fianna Fáil and Fine Gael agreed to support Verona Murphy's candidacy for the position of Ceann Comhairle, in order to facilitate government formation talks between the two parties and the Regional Independent Group, of which Murphy was a member.
 The 34th Dáil met for the first time the next day and she was elected on the third count.

 Negotiations on the formation of a coalition government continued over the Christmas and New Year period.
 On 15 January 2025, it was announced that an agreement had been reached to form a coalition government consisting of Fianna Fáil, Fine Gael and a number of independents from the Independent and Regional Independents technical groups, with Micheál Martin to be nominated as Taoiseach and Simon Harris as Tánaiste, and with three independent TDs to receive junior ministries.
 A programme for government was published later that day.
 Controversy arose in the following days when it was announced that some of those independents who were supporting the new government's formation but would not be receiving ministries were seeking to form a Dáil technical group to retain opposition speaking time.
 This was condemned by opposition parties, with Sinn Féin threatening legal action if Verona Murphy, the Ceann Comhairle—who prior to her election to that office had been a member of that same technical group—permitted this to happen.

 The Dáil resumed on 22 January, but procedural disputes over the technical group issue overshadowed events, resulting in chaotic scenes as the Dáil was suspended four times, with no nominations for Taoiseach being taken.
 Aontú resigned from the Regional Independent Group, and joined the Independent Group.
 On 23 January, Micheál Martin was nominated for appointment as Taoiseach in a 95–76 vote by the Dáil.